So you’ve decided to take the plunge and start a business. Well done you!

 If you’re lucky, you will have attracted a partner who shares your goals and dreams, and who understands that it may require a different path to get there – in which case their attitude to your aspirations will be more “Yeah!” and less “Meh!”, just as your attitude to their aspirations will be the same.

-Step four: surround yourself with positive people and get on with making people proud
+Step four: surround yourself with positive people, get on with it, stay humble

 The first test and lesson for the entrepreneur is to let go of what others think.

-In his excellent book How To Get Rich, Felix Dennis (founder of Dennis Publishing) says, “If you cannot bear the thought of causing worry to your family, spouse or lover while you plow a lonely, dangerous road rather than taking the safe option of a regular job, you will never get rich.”
+Felix Dennis (the late founder of Dennis Publishing) said, “If you cannot bear the thought of causing worry to your family, spouse or lover while you plow a lonely, dangerous road rather than taking the safe option of a regular job, you will never get rich.”

 Regardless of whether wealth is one of the drivers of your entrepreneurial aspirations, ultimately what he’s saying is that as an entrepreneur you cannot let other people’s fears and opinions define you – even those of your nearest and dearest.